SU_A_18

 [r] Yes.

-[r] Yes, 20 October 2015.
-Not even three years, just a little bit.
+[r] Yes, October 20, 2015.
+Less than three years, a little bit.
 Today we are the twelfth, yes?
-In eight days’ time, we’ll be in Belgium for three years.
-So, on 20 October 2015, we arrived in Brussels.
-And our agent said: Here’s your place.
-Go wherever you want, now I won’t take you any further.
-But luckily, my brother, he could speak English.
+After eight days, Then we are in Belgium for three years.
+So, 20th October 2015 we arrived in Brussels.
+And our agent had said: here is your place.
+Go what you want, now I will not take you any further.
+But luckily, my brother, He could speak English.
 He was good.
 I could also speak English.
-So that wasn’t difficult to find our way around.
-We have seen a few refugees, Afghan people or Somalis.
-They were also looking, where should we go?
-Where is the commissioner’s office?
-We did not know, what is the commissioner’s office?
-Is there anything to eat?
-When I was in Afghanistan, I had never heard of Belgium.
-I had never heard of Belgium.
-In Afghanistan, we often have history, but it was always about Afghanistan, the history of Afghanistan.
-I once read, in a book when I was in eighth grade, our lesson from emir Habibullah Khan.
+So that was not difficult to find our way.
+We have seen a few refugees, Afghan or Somalis.
+They were also looking, Where should we go?
+Where is the Commissariat?
+We didn’t know, what is the Commissariat?
+Is it something to eat?
+When I was in Afghanistan, I never heard about Belgium.
+I never heard about Belgium and such.
+In Afghanistan, We often have history, but it was always about Afghanistan, the history of Afghanistan.
+I once read, in a book when I was in the eighth grade, our lesson from Emir Habibullah Khan.
 He had been president of Afghanistan.
-He had been travelling for three months, all over Europe.
-I knew Germany, France, England.
+He had been to travel for three months, to all of Europe.
+I knew Germany , France, England.
 My sister lives in England.
-So Belgium or Belgium, I’ve never heard of it.
-So when we came to Belgium, I saw one of those big, big apartments.
-Completely different than in our village.
-Here you can easily just walk to here, walk to there, go to the shop.
-It’s not like Iran, Pakistan or Turkey anymore.
+So Belgium or Belgium, I have never heard about that.
+So we came to Belgium, I have such a big one, Large apartments.
+Completely different from our village.
+Here you can easily, walk here, walk there, go to the store.
+It’s no longer like Iran, Pakistan or Turkey.
 To just sit in a small room.
-Here, the people, they look completely different.
-They have blond hair or I don’t know, a white moustache.
-So we came to Belgium on 20 October 2015.
-The same day we went to the commissariat.
-For registration.
-So for applications, asylum applications.
+Here, the people, They look completely different.
+They have blond hair or I don’t know, a white mustache.
+So on October 20, 2015 we arrived to Belgium.
+The same day we went to the Commissariat.
+For the registration.
+So for requests, asylum applications.

 [i] Asylum procedure.

 [r] Asylum procedure, yes.
 We went there and we had to wait a long time.
-They took our thumbs and fingers.
+They have taken our thumb and fingers.

 [i] How did the procedure go?
 Did you find that difficult or slow?

 [r] No, that was difficult.
 There were a lot of people, we had to wait a long time.
-It was around 4 a.m. when we arrived in Brussels.
-By train from Germany.
-Around four o’clock in the morning.
-We had to wait until two o’clock in the afternoon before we could enter.
-There was such a large queue.
-And then I thought, there’s a big stream.
-That means that if someone asks me now: How did you get here?
-Then I always say with a big stream.
+It was around 4 o’clock in the morning when we arrived in Brussels.
+By train of Germany .
+Around four in the morning.
+We had to wait until two o’clock in the afternoon until we could enter.
+There was such a large row.
+And then I thought, there is a big stream.
+That means that if someone asks me now: how did you come here?
+Then I always say with a large stream.
 I came here with a large stream.
-Then, in 2015 and 2016, a lot of refugees had come to Europe.
-Yes, I didn’t know that then.
-We went in at two o’clock.
-And they asked: What country do you come from and so on and so on?
-Then I didn’t know: what is the procedure?
-We had to do an interview, we had to go to a centre.
+Then, in 2015 and 2016 there were Many refugees came to Europe.
+Yes, I didn’t know then.
+We went inside at two o’clock.
+And they asked: from which country do you come and so and so.
+Then I didn’t know: what is procedure.
+We had to do an interview, We had to go to a center.
 We had to wait so long.
 Nothing at all.
 Nothing at all.
 I could read: Brussels.
-Or I don’t know, a few words or something.
-I can say, I can hear, the other people of Belgium, they speak completely different: no English!
+Or I don’t know, a few words and such.
+I can say, I can hear, the other people in Belgium, they speak completely different: no English!
 No Dari, no Pashtu.
 No Hindi, no Urdu.
 I can speak Hindi, Urdu and Pashtu, such things.
 No Persian!
-No Tajik or Uzbek.
+No Tadjiks or Uzbeeks.
 Completely different.
-I didn’t have a mobile phone with me.
-I didn’t have anything with me.
-My brother wasn’t carrying anything either.
-He did have a small Nokia mobile phone with him.
-When he was on his way, he found it.
-He had found a Nokia mobile phone.
-They said: you have to go to things.
-Close to the police station, there is a large building.
+I didn’t have a mobile phone.
+I had nothing at all.
+My brother had nothing at all.
+He did have a small mobile phone, from Nokia.
+When he was on his way, he found that.
+He had found a cell phone from Nokia.
+They said: you have to go to ….
+Close to the commissariat, There is a large building.
 With twenty floors or so.
-They had no place, they sent us there.
+They had no place, They sent us there.
 To stay there for a week.
 To stay there for one or two nights.
-They are going to decide, to which centre are they going to send us?
+They will decide, Which center will they send us to?
 We have been there for almost a week.
-In that big building.
+In that large building.
 There were a lot of people in that building.
 Good people, everyone was tired.
 Everyone was sad.
-Every night we came together, we played cards.
-A little chat: What country are you from?
+We came together every night, We played cards.
+A little bit of chat: which country do you come from?
 From which province?
-When I see Afghan people, I was a little happy.
-Here is someone from our homeland.
-So we started chatting a bit, a bit to tell our story.
-How did you get out of there?
-How was Iran, Pakistan and Turkey?
-Where did you come from?
-How much did you pay?
-Who is your agent?
+When I see Afghan people then I was a little happy.
+Here is someone from our home country.
+So we started to chat a bit, tell our story a bit.
+How did you leave there?
+What was Iran, Pakistan and Turkey?
+Where did you come here?
+How much have you paid?
+Who is your agent ?
 So many questions, so many questions.
-So many answers – oh my god!
+So many answers – oh my god !
 So that was good.
 Finally, after a week we heard that we had to go to Limburg.
 To Leopoldsburg.
-To the shelter.
+To the reception center.
 So we went there.
 In that building we have two more boys …

-[r] Getting to know, yes.
+[r], yes.
 They were also from Afghanistan.
-In a week, we became good friends.
+In a week, Have we become good friends.
 In Brussels.
 That was difficult to separate from each other.
-We always waited, oh please, send us to their center.
-Finally, it was.
-They sent the four of us to Leopoldsburg, to Limburg.
+We always waited, oh please, Send us to one center.
+Finally, that was true.
+They have our four to Leopoldsburg sent to Limburg.
 When we arrived in Limburg, we arrived there by bus.
-We were… I saw a few containers and so on.
+We… I saw a few containers and such.
 They said, here is your center.
 Here is your room.
 There is your room.

 [i] How did you feel?

 [r] I thought: hell!
 Where are we now?
-Maybe our journey isn’t over yet, we have to start all over again.
-Our room was so big, so small, four and two.
-Four in length and two in width.
+Maybe our journey has not been done yet, we have to start again.
+Our room was so big, So small, four and two.
+Four in length and two is the width.
 There were four beds.
-Beds with two floors.
-I said: Oh, no. We haven’t finished traveling yet.
-It’s the beginning.
-It’s just begun.
+Bed with two floors.
+I said: Oh, no. We have not finished traveling yet.
+It is the beginning.
+It has just begun.

-[r] In the same night, I slept very well in my bed.
-Then I had a real bed, I slept very well.
+[r] in the same night, I slept very well in my bed.
+Then you had your own bed I slept very well.

 [r] I still have dreams.
-That’s why I had to take lots of pills, I had to see a doctor, a psychologist, twice.
+That’s why I had to take a lot of pills, I had to go to the doctor twice, psychologist.

 [r] No, it’s about my past tense.

-[r] About my fingers, about my teeth.
+[r] over my fingers, over my teeth.
 I still have bad dreams.
-I had to go to the psychologist twice a week to talk about it.
+I had to go to the psychologist twice a week To talk about.
 Still.

 [i] Is it possible to follow those sessions here?
-Going to the psychologist.
+To go to the psychologist.

 [r] Yes, I’m still busy.
-I go to the psychologist twice a week to talk about it.
-I still have bad dreams, then I had a dream.
+I go to psychologist twice a week, To talk about.
+I still have bad dreams, Then I also had a dream.
 I still have bad dreams.
-I hope one day I can sleep without bad dreams.
+I hope I can sleep without bad dreams someday.
 At night, suddenly I had to wake up.
-I have a lot of sweat, sometimes I had to shout, sometimes my brother comes to my room.
-He says: [name], just wake up, just wake up.
+I have a lot of sweat Sometimes I had to call Sometimes my brother comes to my room.
+He says: [name], wake up, wake up.
 Still.
-The bad dreams about my past tense still follow me.
+The bad dreams about my past tense, He still follows me.
 Like a shadow.
-We have arrived in the centre, Leopoldsburg shelter.
-There was a Turkish shop, in Leopoldsburg.
+So we arrived in the center, Leopoldsburg reception center.
+There were a Turkish store, in Leopoldsburg.

 [i] How long did you stay there?

-[r] That was a temporary shelter.
-That was not for a long time, it was just temporary.
+[r] That was a temporary reception center.
+That was not for a long time That was just temporary.
 A lot of refugees had come to Belgium in 2015.
 So that was temporary.
-So we came to the centre around 27 October, to Leopoldsburg.
+We came to the center around 27 October, to Leopoldsburg.
 Until September 2016.
-One year.
-One year.
-So I stayed there, I started school there.
-Until… So in October I came to the centre, until January I didn’t go to school.
-In January I did go to school, to the OKAN class.
-Before I went to school, I already started with Dutch.
-I immediately bought a mobile phone, a smartphone.
-Then I looked for a couple of apps, from Dutch.
+A year.
+A year.
+So I stayed there I started school there.
+Until … so in October I came to the center, I didn’t go to school until January.
+In January I went to school, to OKAN class.
+Before I went to school I have already started Dutch.
+I immediately bought a mobile phone A smartphone.
+There I was sought a few apps from Dutch.
 With Persian or English.
 So I started.
-Fortunately, I was also – in the centre – the only boy who was ready to go to school so quickly.
+Fortunately, I was – in the center – I was the only boy too Who was ready to go to school so quickly.

-[i] Was it a children’s centre or with adults?
+[i] Was it a minors center or with adults?

-[r] That wasn’t a problem.
-Because when I arrived in Belgium, I was a minor.
-I was with my brother, so he was my companion.
-Like my family, he accompanies me.
-That wasn’t a problem, but I wasn’t in a children’s centre.
-I was with my brother, with big people, and there were also minors.
+[r] That was no problem.
+Because when I came to Belgium, I was a minor.
+I was with my brother So he was my supervisor.
+Like my family, He guides me.
+That was no problem But I wasn’t in A minors center.
+I was with my brother with big people, And there were also minors.
 Boys and girls who were with family.
-With father, with mother, with brother or sister or something.
-So there were a lot of underage people.
-We were with more than 33 underage boys and girls.
+With father, with mother, With brother or sister or something.
+So there were many minor people.
+We were more than 33 minor boys and girls.
 Teenagers, from 13 to 18 years old.
 Then I asked my assistant to look for a club for me.
 I had no choice.
-Every day in the centre: the same food, the same room, the same situation.
+Every day in the center: the same food, the same room, the same situation.
 That would not have been easy.
-So I said: I said to myself: Wake up now.
+So I said: I said to myself: wake up now.
 Get up.
-In my mother tongue.
-Also to Bismillah, because I was always crying in my room.
-The assistants, they had so many problems with me.
-Every day, at least two or three assistants came to see me.
-Why are you crying?
-I had a really hard time in the center.
+In my native language.
+Also against [name], because I was always crying in my room.
+The assistants, They had so many problems with me.
+Every day, certainly two or three assistants they come to me to speak.
+Why are you cry?
+I had a hard time in the center.
 It was super difficult.
 I was super angry.
-I was super aggressive to everyone.
-I also started arguing a little bit with my brother.
+I was super aggressive with everyone.
+I also started to argue a little bit with my brother.
 Because I often said to him: “Why are we here?
 I want to go back to Afghanistan.
-Why are we here?”
-I had a really hard time in the centre.
-I had it really, really, really hard.
-Nobody could talk to me.
+Why are we here? ” I had a hard time in the center.
+I really had it, really, really difficult.
+Nobody could speak with me.
 I was so aggressive.
-When someone says, “Hello.”
+If anyone says, “Hello.”
 Then I say, “Go away!”
-I haven’t been so friendly in the center, when I was in the center.
-In Leopoldsburg, also in the left bank shelter.
+I have not been friendly in the center when I was in the center.
+In Leopoldsburg, Also in the Left Bank reception center.
 In the left bank they also had a lot of problems with me.
-But when I was gone, now I realize that I really haven’t been friendly.
-Now I do my best to say all the bad words I said to assistants or people from the centre, to start all over again.
+But when I was gone, now I realize that I was really not friendly.
+Now I do my best for all the bad words that I said to assistants or people from the center, to start everything again.
 Something better, or something good.
 More pleasant.
-I had a hard time in the centre.
-One day I chose: it’s not like that, crying every day.
+I had a hard time in the center.
+One day I chose: it doesn’t work, crying every day.
 Every day, at night and during the day, in the bed.
-It’s not like that.
+It’s not going like that.
 It doesn’t work that way.
-I thought of my father, he was such a brave man, of my mother, of my little brothers.
-They’re not happy for sure.
+I had to think about my father He was so brave man, to my mother, to my little brothers.
+They are not happy for sure.
 And I had to do something for my family.
 Not for myself, for my family.
 So I started school.
 With Dutch.
 And also with talking, writing poems.
-When I was in the centre I wrote a few poems.
+When I was in the center I wrote a few poems.
 That had become a bit known.
-I have some poems of my own in the newspapers and stuff.
-Then I asked my assistant to find a club for me.
-They finally found a club, in Ham.
-Ham is about 8 km away from Leopoldsburg.
-Ham is also a village, in Limburg.
+I have a few poems of myself in the newspapers and such.
+Then I asked my assistant to look for a club for me.
+They finally searched for a club in Ham.
+Ham is about 8 km far from Leopoldsburg.
+Ham is also a village in Limburg.
 And Leopoldsburg is also a village, a village.
-There was an eight km difference between Leopoldsburg and Ham.
-Our assistant has found two or three volunteers, to drive with me in the evening by car.
-To take me there, to take me back to the centre.
+There was eight km difference between Leopoldsburg and Ham.
+Our assistant has found two or three volunteers to drive with me in the evening by car.
+To bring me there To take me back to the center.
 When I go to the training.
-So I started with training.
-That’s a nice story too, I think.
-That’s also in the paper, it said in the paper.
-On the first day I went to the club, I couldn’t speak Dutch, but I could speak English.
+So I started training.
+That is also a nice story, I think.
+That is also in the newspaper, Was also in the newspaper.
+On the first day I went to Club, I couldn’t do Dutch, but I could do English.
 So I saw my sensei.
 Sensei is a Japanese word.
-That means trainer, in Japanese.
+That is, trainer, in Japanese.
 Karate is from Japan.

 [r] Sensei.